Gmentsik/gmentsik.github.io/_posts/2017-08-26-angular4-encrypt.markdown

 ---
 layout: post
-title: How to: Encrypt Files Client Side Using Angular 4
+title: How to | Encrypt Files Client Side Using Angular 4
 date: 2017-08-26T10:48:14.000Z
 categories: Angular4
 ---

 <a href="https://github.com/Gmentsik/gly-ng2-filenecrypt"><img src="/images/checkout-copy.PNG" style="float: right;margin-left:10px;width:200px"/></a>

 We will use **CryptoJS** to encrypt,  and **FileReader** to read a file.